eehlers/eehlers.github.io/nanopi/nanopi.03.partition.md

 ## Install to the eMMC

 Burn the SD-to-eMMc image to a microSD card and install the image to the R6C.
+You will have to choose which operating system you want.
+For this tutorial I am using ubuntu on both the laptop and the NanoPi.

 ## Clone the root partition